Skip to main content

 Questions this assistant can help with

-Include the guideline area, patient population, kidney function, relevant comorbidities, and the clinical decision you are trying to make.
-The assistant is most useful when the question is narrow enough to map to a recommendation or rationale section.
+Best use: include guideline area, patient population, kidney function, comorbidities, and the decision you're making.
+Narrow questions map cleanly to a recommendation or rationale section.

 Original source